• Skip to main content

 Why are my blondies so cakey?

-Oven temperature and the length of time baking plays a huge part.
-I give my temperature and baking time guide but everyone's oven runes slightly differently.
-Over baking will cause the blondies to lose their fudginess and develop more of a cakey texture.
+Oven temperature and the length of time baking play a huge part.
+I give my temperature and baking time guide but everyone's oven runs slightly differently.
+Overbaking will cause the blondies to lose their fudginess and develop more of a cakey texture.

 To store: Store these Brown Butter White Chocolate Blondies in an airtight container at room temperature for up to 4 days or refrigerate for up to 7 days.